Scots law on murder

-Scots law on murder under Scots law, is understood as the unlawful killing of another person, with the required mental state.
+Scots law on murder is understood as the unlawful killing of another person, with the required mental state.
 This mental state must be one of two kinds: wicked intention to kill, or wicked recklessness.

 Wicked intention to kill

 In Drury v HM Advocate it was held that intention to kill must be ‘wicked’.
 ‘Wicked’ does not mean premeditated.
 Rather it means that there are no legally relevant factors that justify or excuse it, such as self-defence or provocation.

 Wicked recklessness

 The alternative mental state for murder is wicked recklessness.
 This requires both intention to cause physical injury and wicked disregard to whether the victim lives or dies.
 This point was first raised in the case of HM Advocate v Purcell, where a motorist, who was driving extremely dangerously, knocked down a child, causing injuries which the child subsequently died from.
 The court found that the accused could not be convicted of murder, because the driver did not intend to harm the child.